Sugar Headaches & Diabetes

 • Take a blood glucose test.

-• Consume the recommended amount of carbs from your healthcare provider to raise your glucose levels back to a safe level.
+• Consume the recommended amount of carbohydrates as advised by your healthcare provider to help raise your glucose levels back to a safe level.

-Always speak to your healthcare provider before taking OTC medicines, making changes to your lifestyle, or changing your insulin dosage.
+Always consult your healthcare provider before taking OTC medicines, making changes to your lifestyle, or adjusting your insulin dosage.
 If you experience headaches and have diabetes, make an appointment with your diabetes specialist to discuss further preventative treatment.

 Why You'll Love Working With Aeroflow Diabetes